The Phantom of the Opera (1986 musical): Masquerade

 Immediately following the closure of the Broadway production, Andrew Lloyd Webber appeared on the Tonight Show and hinted a likely revival of Phantom in the near future at a different theater.
 Industry insiders widely speculated these comments to indicate a Broadway transfer of the revised London production.
 While Mackintosh and Really Useful did eventually announce a new North American tour based on this production, no announcement was made of a transfer to Broadway.
-However, in 2024, a casting notice was issued by an entity titled "POTO, LLC" for an "untitled immersive musical production" that was widely rumoured to be a remount of Phantom.
-After extensive speculation, in mid-2025, a completely new production was announced off-Broadway at 218 West 57th Street.
-Named Masquerade, the show will see guests traverse the multi-story building experiencing the show in an immersive format; the facility was completely renovated for the new production.
-While lists of the cast and creative teams did not identify who would take which role, Diane Paulus is confirmed to direct, with the cast containing at least three former Phantoms in Hugh Panaro, Jeremy Stolle, and Cooper Grodin, as well as two former Christines in Eryn LeCroy and Kaley Ann Voorhees, and one former Raoul in Paul Adam Schaefer.
-Other notable performers in the cast include Nik Walker, Kyle Scatliffe, Telly Leung, and Jeff Kready.
+However, in 2024, a casting notice was issued by "POTO, LLC" for an "untitled immersive musical production" that was widely rumoured to be a remount of Phantom.
+After extensive speculation, the completely new production Masquerade was announced in mid-2025, performing off-Broadway at 218 West 57th Street, custom renovated for the show, where guests traverse through a multistory experience presented in an intimate immersive format..
+The show, directed by Diane Paulus and produced by Randy Weiner, opened on September 29th, 2025.
+Masquerade's cast includes at least three former Phantoms in Hugh Panaro, Jeremy Stolle, and Cooper Grodin, as well as two former Christines in Eryn LeCroy and Kaley Ann Voorhees, and one former Raoul in Paul Adam Schaefer.
+Other notable performers in the cast include Nik Walker, Kyle Scatliffe, Telly Leung, Jeff Kready, and Quentin Earl Darrington.
+The production was nominated for a Drama League Award and an Outer Critics Circle Award for Outstanding Revival of a Musical..
+Masquerade also won a 2026 Drama Desk Special Award for Outstanding Creative Collaboration.

 Film adaptations

 2004 film

-A film adaptation, directed by Joel Schumacher and starring Gerard Butler as the Phantom, Emmy Rossum as Christine, Patrick Wilson as Raoul, Minnie Driver as Carlotta, and Miranda Richardson as Madame Giry, opened on 22 December 2004 in the US.
+A film adaptation, directed by Joel Schumacher and starring Gerard Butler as the Phantom, Emmy Rossum as Christine, Patrick Wilson as Raoul, Minnie Driver as Carlotta, and Miranda Richardson as Madame Giry, was released on 22 December 2004 in the US.